St. Edward’s University • U.S. Dept. of Education grant

 Team-based • 30–45 min • Role-based

-About the St. Edward’s + YMCA pilot
+About the St. Edward’s University pilot

 Summer 2026 at St. Edward’s University, in partnership with the Greater Austin YMCA.